nackily/imglib/docs/Examples.md

 ## Image Processing

-Although Thumbnailator is mainly used to process thumbnails, it still provides us with basic image processing capabilities, including size scaling, scaling, area cropping, rotation, and adding watermarks, etc. imglib expands a series of new image processing capabilities on the basis of Thumbnailator, and all new functions implement the `ImageFilter` interface, which can be accessed through `Thumbnails.Builder#addFilter(ImageFilter)`, `Thumbnails.Builder#addFilters(List<ImageFilter>)` way to use.
+Although *Thumbnailator* is mainly used to process thumbnails, it still provides us with basic image processing capabilities, including size scaling, scaling, area cropping, rotation, and adding watermarks, etc. *Imglib* expands a series of new image processing capabilities on the basis of *Thumbnailator*, and all new functions implement the `ImageFilter` interface, which can be accessed through `Thumbnails.Builder#addFilter(ImageFilter)`, `Thumbnails.Builder#addFilters(List<ImageFilter>)` way to use.

 ### Add a border to the image
 ```java